simul/simul.github.io/changelist.md

 Version HEAD
 ---
+Sat 11 May : Dx12 sample build
+Fri 10 May : Fix stringFormat error in Sfx.
+Prevent at least some of the spurious console output from Flex in preprocessor.lpp.
+Fri 10 May : Fix cloud mip generation.
+CMake build improvements.
 Thu 09 May : Minor updates to simul_clouds.sl GetRainAtOffsetKm().
 The rain map is not re-drawn to reflect the precipitation region.
 Wed 08 May : New Colour Scheme for Cloud Window to improve clarity.
 Fix for incorrect Precipitation Region position in edge cases.
 Clouds/BaseGpuCloudGenerator.h SetPrecipitationCentre() removed.
 Wed 08 May : New Colour Scheme for Cloud Window is improve clarity.
 Fix for incorrect Precipitation Region position in edge cases.
 Clouds/BaseGpuCloudGenerator.h SetPrecipitationCentre() removed.